department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/appointment-details.md

   - Examples: VA stakeholder testing, marketing, compliance requirements

 ### Prioritization
-1. Provide clear and value information in the appointment list
+1. Provide clear and value information in the appointment details
-2. Facility location
-3. TBD - "Appointment List Improvement" requests

 ### Solution Summary
 - Date and time change only